-If the investor is categorized by the IRS as a “dealer,” the profits from most property flips will be taxed at their ordinary income tax rate.
-There are minimal exceptions that will be covered below, but most fix and flip profits will be taxed at the investor’s prevailing income tax bracket between 10% – 37% because flippers are considered “active investors” and earn active profits.
+If an investor is categorized by the IRS as a “dealer,” the profits from property flips will be taxed at their ordinary income tax rate.
+The profit is calculated by subtracting the expenses, including the purchase price, from the final selling price.
+Tax brackets range from 10% to 37% for “active investors” earning active profits.

 Ordinary Income Tax Consequences When Flipping Houses

-When Capital Gains Taxes Apply to Flipping Houses
+When Capital Gain Taxes Apply to Flipping Houses

 Short-Term Capital Gains Taxes on House Flipping

 If the property is held less than 12 months, the profit from the flip isn’t given any preferential treatment.
-Short-term capital gain is taxed at ordinary income tax rates whether you’re defined as a dealer or investor by the IRS.
-However, you do have the benefit of not paying self-employment tax so there are good savings nonetheless.
+Short-term capital gain is taxed at ordinary income tax rates whether you’re defined as a dealer or investor.
+However, you have the benefit of not paying 15.3% self-employment tax, so there are good savings nonetheless.

 Long-Term Capital Gains Taxes on House Flipping

-If you hold the property for 1 year + and aren’t classified as a dealer, the profit from the flip will be taxed according to long-term capital gains rates.
+If you hold property for one year+ and aren’t classified as a dealer, the profit from the flip will be taxed according to long-term capital gains rates.
 Currently, those rates range from 0% to 20% for most taxpayers.
 Compared to the one-two punch of ordinary income tax rates and self-employment tax, it’s quite a savings.
-However, since fix and flippers typically buy, renovate, and sell a property within 1 year, this is rarely ever the case.

 Whether you own a small business and are filing as a dealer or are filing as an investor, TurboTax provides customary tax software.
 You can quickly import all of your expenses and file your taxes online.
 If you have questions, you can chat with their team of support staff and have your return checked before filing so that you get your maximum refund—guaranteed.